Tyler Gonzalez

-Tyler Gonzalez (born 19 July 2004) is an American racing driver competing for BSI Racing in the Mazda MX-5 Cup, Victor Gonzalez Racing Team in Michelin Pilot Challenge and RAFA Racing Team in GT4 America Series.
+Tyler Angel Gonzalez (born 19 July 2004) is an American and Spanish racing driver who competes full-time for Victor Gonzalez Racing Team in the Michelin Pilot Challenge and RAFA Racing Team in GT4 America.
+He also competes part-time for BSI Racing in the Mazda MX-5 Cup and RGR Motorsports in the NASCAR Canada Series.

 Career

 Karting and car racing debut (2012–2019)

 Gonzalez began karting in 2012.
 Racing in karts until 2019, Gonzalez most notably won the Florida Winter Tour in Mini Max and the SKUSA SuperNationals in X30 Junior in 2016, before following that up with Junior Rok and Rotax Junior titles in the Florida Winter Tour the following year.

 In his last year of full-time karting in 2018, Gonzalez joined Copeland Motorsports to make his car racing debut in the Mazda MX-5 Cup at the non-championship invitational round at Sebring.
 Following that, Gonzalez returned to the team in 2019 to compete in his first full season of car racing.
 Having taken a best result of fifth at Barber, Gonzalez left the series after three rounds, and joined Bryan Herta Autosport with Curb Agajanian for the final round of that year's TC America season in the TCA class.